aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/08-connect-cluster.md

 tags = ["tutorial", "create", "ParallelCluster"]
 +++

-The cluster we created on the previous page takes about ~15 mins to create.
-While you're waiting grab a ☕️.
+The cluster we created in **[Section e](/03-hpc-aws-parallelcluster-workshop/05-launch-pc.html)** takes about ~15 mins to create.
+If you're still waiting for it, grab a ☕️.

 Once the cluster goes into **CREATE COMPLETE**, we can connect to the head node in one of two ways, either through the shell or via the DCV session: